A Rush of Blood to the Head: Reviews

-Upon release, A Rush of Blood to the Head received positive reviews from contemporary critics.
-Review aggregating website Metacritic reports a normalised score of 80 out of 100 based on 25 reviews, indicating "generally favorable reviews".
+The review aggregating website Metacritic reports a normalised score of 80 out of 100 based on 25 reviews, indicating "generally favorable reviews".
 This makes A Rush of Blood to the Head Coldplay's highest-scoring album on the website as of 2023.
 Many reviewers felt that it built upon Parachutes.
-Alexis Petridis of the newspaper The Guardian wrote that the band's "new assurance is everywhere ... the timidity of Parachutes is nowhere to be found".
-He concludes, "It sounds like an album ready to take on the world, and win."
+Alexis Petridis of The Guardian wrote that Coldplay's "new assurance is everywhere ... the timidity of Parachutes is nowhere to be found ...
+It sounds like an album ready to take on the world, and win."

 Kelefa Sanneh of The New York Times praised the album, commenting that it is "one of the year's best albums" and describing it as "sparser, stranger and even catchier than its predecessor".
 Rolling Stones Rob Sheffield said that "A Rush of Blood to the Head is a nervier, edgier, thoroughly surprising album", adding, "where Parachutes was the clumsy diary of a high-strung kid, A Rush of Blood sounds more like a band with the confidence to test its own limits."
 Ted Kessler of NME lauded the album, calling it "an album of outstanding natural beauty, an organic, wholesome work."
 MacKenzie Wilson of AllMusic echoed the above comments, saying that it is a "strong album".
 Wilson, who compliments Martin for his "sharpened" falsetto and refined "haunting delivery" and Buckland for his "riveting guitar work", notes that "regardless of the band still being in their mid-twenties, they've made an amazing record".
 Emma Pearse of the American newspaper The Village Voice has the same sentiments, stating that it is "a little edgier, trancier, and more conversational" compared to Parachutes.
-Conversely, Robert Christgau gave the album a one-star honorable mention and quipped "Let Green Eyes dump him for real and we'll see how long he hums in the void".
+Conversely, Robert Christgau gave the album a one-star honorable mention and wrote: "Let Green Eyes dump him for real and we'll see how long he hums in the void".

 In 2012, it was ranked number 466 on Rolling Stones list of the 500 greatest albums of all time, with its ranking climbing to number 324 in the 2020 update.
 In 2013, the album topped a BBC Radio poll ahead of Hopes and Fears by Keane, Rio by Duran Duran and The Dark Side of the Moon by Pink Floyd.
 It was also included in 1001 Albums You Must Hear Before You Die.
 Billboard listed "Green Eyes" among the best deep cuts from the 21st century.